-The Recent Abortion Bans Could Actually Be *Good* News — Here’s Why
+Why The Recent Spike In Abortion Bans Could Actually Be *Good* News

 An energized anti-abortion movement spent the first five months of 2018 pushing through a slew of proposals to narrow access to abortion.
 Iowa passed the most restrictive anti-abortion law in the country, outlawing the procedure after six weeks of pregnancy; Mississippi banned abortion after 15 weeks; and Louisiana is well on its way to passing its own 15-week ban.
 While Donald Trump's presidency has emboldened anti-abortion lawmakers, political scientists tell Bustle this surge of recent abortion bans is also fueled by Republicans' fears that they'll lose their legislative dominance in the November midterm elections.